bluerail/rails_validations/README.markdown

 phone
 -----
 Check if this is a valid phone number.
-As with the Email check, this isn't particularly strict; conventions for writing phone numbers vary a lot.
+This should work with most, if not all, writing conventions.
+We consider a phone to be valid if it consists of numbers & any number of ` \-.()`; a country code at the start indicated with `+` is also accepted.

     validates :phone_column, phone: true